How Is AI Changing CRM?

 1. Saving Time

-Humans get tired and miss clues that could be valuable for improving the sales pipeline.
+Humans often get tired and miss clues that could be valuable for improving the sales pipeline.
 Artificial intelligence engines are always on the lookout for relevant information that can be pushed to users in the form of actionable suggestions without the need for time-consuming human analysis.

 Computers can think and see more patterns in data faster than the best data scientists out there, which can easily be less obvious or even invisible to humans.
 AI reduces the need to constantly perform manual updates or check-ins with the CRM by automatically pulling the most relevant information to the forefront.
 As well as, eliminating the need for sales operation managers to run complex reports.